nescampos/ainalyst/README.md

 This is a simplified implementation with the following limitations compared to the full Python version:

-- Uses a basic web search approach (DuckDuckGo API)
+- Uses basic web search approaches (SerpApi or Tavily)
 - Single LLM provider (OpenAI only)
 - No document processing capabilities
 - No advanced features like deep research or multi-agent systems